 People who suffer injuries to the head may experience aftereffects beyond just physical problems.
-A person who survives a brain trauma can undergo personality changes, sometimes to the point where the injury victim seems to be a different person than before the injury occured.
+A person who survives a brain trauma can undergo personality changes, sometimes to the point where the injury victim seems to be a different person than before the injury occurred.
 Such changes can be long-lasting and should be taken into account as a Kentucky injury victim seeks counseling and rehabilitation.

 According to Caretaker.com, a brain injury can sway a person’s ability to express emotions.
 Some people may not display basic emotional responses like laughing, smiling, or expressions of anger or sadness.
 In other instances, an injury victim may express an emotion that does not fit the circumstance.
 Additionally, a victim may wildly swing between emotional states or overreact emotionally, like breaking out in tears or laughing when there is no humorous element present.